Last year / Later

 kind words and a soft voice.
 Some reporter grew up on a farm, and decided

-he had to see this, so he drove out to the farm and asked about it.
-The
+he had to see this, so he drove out to this guy's farm and asked about

-farmer said "Sure.
+it.
+The farmer said "Sure.
 See that mule over there?"
-He reached down and picked
+He reached down and

-up a piece of 2x4 and Wham! hit the mule on the side of the head.
-"Hey
+picked up a piece of 2x4 and Wham! hit the mule on the side of the head.

-wait a minute, I thought you only spoke to it with kind words and a soft
+"Hey wait a minute, I thought you only spoke to it with kind words and

-voice," the reporter protested.
-"That's right," the farmer replied, "but
+a soft voice," the reporter protested.
+"That's right," the farmer replied,

 Complete Blog Index